-Further investigation revealed that no memorial is present in Llangunnor which lists the names of those men who fought and died for this country, so we decided as part of the commemoration of the anniversary that we would look to identify those men and record their names and make this information available to all.
+Further investigation revealed that no memorial is present in Llangunnor which lists the names of those men who fought and died for this country, so we decided as part of the commemoration of the anniversary that we would look to identify those men and record their names not hidden away at the back of a dusty book but to and make this information available to all online

 Obtaining a Roll of Honour which listed the names and addresses of the members of Babell Chapel who fought in the First World War, helped to identify others who died during the conflict.

 We have given some considerable thought about who should be recorded within this section as from early research we have discovered people who were not living in the area when they signed up for the war and others who will no doubt have links to the area but are remembered elsewhere.